ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 `Embed:Palette [] offset=768`

 Stores palette embedded as BASE64 code.
 Can have the attribute `offset`, which determines where the palette should be loaded in the raster.
+Should be a root tag.

 ## Script

 `Embed:Script [] lang="dbasic"`

 Stores a script for a layer or an object.

+# Namespace 'Shared'

+Points to another layer/other to share embedded data between multiple layers, etc.

+A `Shared:TileData` will share tiledata between two layers, a `Shared:MapData` will share tilemap data.

+`Shared:TileData 0`

+`value[0]` points to the source layer's priority ID.

 # Namespace 'File'